WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 2. **Select** the “LAUNCH” button to start using the Cloudant NoSQL DB service.
 It will open in a new tab in your browser.

-## Step 2: Setup the Cloudant NoSQL Database
+## Step 2: Create and Setup a Cloudant NoSQL Database

 <img src="./media/Step2-image-01.png" />